-Child support is calculated by a formula written into Wisconsin's child support law.
-In the case where one parent has primary placement, child support is based upon the number of minor children and a percentage of the non-placement parent's income.
-If the parents have shared placements, the formula is then based on the number of children, the placement (visitation) schedule and the income or earning capacity of each parent.
+Child support is calculated by a formula used by the court in Wisconsin.
+In the case where one parent has primary placement, child support is based upon the number of minor children and a percentage of the nonplacement parent’s income.
+If the parents have shared placement (more than 25 percent of the time), the formula is then based on the number of children, the placement (visitation) schedule and the income or earning capacity of each parent.

 Specialists Are Sometimes Needed To Determine Income

 If your spouse owns a business or has multiple sources of income, it may be difficult to determine or calculate his or her exact income.
-Identifying this income may require the use of experts, such as forensic accountants or business specialists.
+Identifying this income may require the use of experts such as forensic accountants, vocational experts or business specialists.

 Our Experience Can Help You Reach A Fair Child Support Agreement